All of my clients have direct access to me from start to finish, not an assistant or junior attorney.

 Accident Death Case Example 2: A $400,000 accident death settlement was reached in this Beaverton drunk driving case, with the drunk driver’s insurance company.
 We also filed a liquor liability lawsuit against the tavern that served alcohol to the drunk driver while he was visibly intoxicated.
 Unfortunately, the tavern had illegally let its liability insurance lapse.
 The bar and its owners eventually filed bankruptcy.

-Wrongful Death Case Example 3: Portland Wrongful Death Attorney, Travis Mayor, obtained a wrongful death settlement from the homeowner’s insurance company of the defendant.
+Wrongful Death Case Example 3: Oregon Wrongful Death Attorney, Travis Mayor, obtained a wrongful death settlement from the homeowner’s insurance company of the defendant.
 This tragic wrongful death case occurred in The Dalles, Wasco County, Oregon where a psychologically troubled person shot and killed his neighbors, a mother, and her adult son.
 The case settled for the defendant’s insurance policy limit of $100,000 shortly after filing the lawsuit.
 The defendant, who was incarcerated and being prosecuted by the State of Oregon, had no other assets.

 Accidental Death Case Example 4: Portland Wrongful Death Attorney, Travis Mayor, settled this wrongful death case prior to litigation.
 This case arose in Bend, Oregon, where hospital staff at a local hospital negligently turned off the valve on the patient’s tracheotomy causing his accidental death.
 The elderly patient had been hospitalized after he was paralyzed in a serious motor vehicle accident prior to the negligent act.
 The case settled for $400,000.